WR2 | Syllabus#

 - assigned X hours

-- Tutor meetings
+- tutor meetings

 Four or more unexcused absences may result in repercussions ranging from significant reduction in GPA to failure of the course.
 If you have a religious observance that conflicts with your participation in the course, please meet with me beforehand to discuss appropriate accommodations.